-These days we are all living such busy lives that looking into claiming back tax on work miles is often the last thing on our minds.
-Many people are oblivious to the fact that they could be in line for a substantial refund.
+These days we are all living such busy lives that looking into claiming back tax on business travel is often the last thing on our minds.
+Many people who would otherwise be able to claim back this tax are completely oblivious to the fact that they could be in line for a substantial refund.
 It is common for employees to assume that their business travel miles will be totally covered by their tax code and believe they will automatically be reimbursed the full amount.
 However, this is often not the case.

 This is a situation where you, the tax payer, must take control and be proactive.
 It is a classic case of if you don’t ask, you won’t get, and the money that you are entitled to will simply vanish into the government’s coffers.

 It is simple to work out whether you are owed a rebate.
-If you have used your own car for business travel (not including your commute) since April 2009, and have been paid less than 45p per mile by your employer, you are highly likely to be eligible for a tax refund.
+If you have used your own car for eligible business travel since April 2015, and have been paid less than 45p per mile by your employer, you are highly likely to be eligible for a tax refund.
 While the government does action rebates for taxpayers who have been on the wrong tax code, this system does not apply to tax on business mileage.
 If you fail to act within the inflexible government time constraints, you will get nothing as the onus is on you the individual you to submit and follow up the claim.